ChenZhongPu/design-pattern-rust/creational/factory/README.md

     factory: Box<dyn PizzaIngredientFactory>,
 }
 ```
-Note that how those ingredients are assembled has nothing to do the pattern itself (i.e., how the store crates a pizza).
+Note that how those ingredients are assembled has nothing to do the pattern itself (i.e., how the store creates a pizza).
 Here `Pizza` has a reference to `factory`, and this is the logic for clients.